ItemHunt/ItemHunt/README.md

 <h2 align="center"> About Me </h2>

-👋 Hi, I’m @ItemHunt, a beginner self-taught beginner programmer 👀 I’m interested in Linux, development, cybersecurity, programming and other tech stuff 🌱 I’m currently learning Networking, CSS, and Python 💞️ I’m looking to collaborate on  any projects that is within my ability.
+👋 Hi, I’m @ItemHunt, a beginner self-taught beginner programmer <br>
+👀 I’m interested in Linux, development, cybersecurity, programming and other tech stuff <br>
+🌱 I’m currently learning Networking, CSS, and Python <br>
+💞️ I’m looking to collaborate on  any projects that is within my ability. <br>
-📫 You can reach me via my email or twitter account
+📫 You can reach me via my email or twitter account <br>

 <div align="center">